 Music has been good to me!
 We separated from Sony BMG in 2009 and from there I have worked on solo music.
 I played with some amazing musicians and bands and work on bass tracks and session work in between playing shows on the Las Vegas Strip.
 Most recent escapades took us on the 311 Jamaican Cruise where we played with bands like RX Bandits, Chali 2na, and of course 311!
 Since then I have collaborated with bands like Bravo Delta, Each Bury His Own, The Black Jacks, Singles, Anti-Gravity and most recently Hells Coming with Me – a metal band out of Las Vegas Nevada that is writing and making some seriously EPIC stuff!

 I have always been fascinated with the bass because of the typical mindset a lot of guys had for it – like it is limited because it isn’t a guitar or the epic “4 string” argument… they are all just entertaining because bass is such a new instrument and there are amazing musicians, music and approaches being seen every day!
 I am just happy to be a part of it and make some new friends and some new music along the way!
-Very fortunate to get to work with awesome companies like Darkglass Electronics, Tsunami Cables, MTD Kingston, Bartolini, and some others.
+Very fortunate to get to work with awesome companies like Darkglass Electronics, Tsunami Cables, MTD Kingston, Bartolini, and La Bella.
 All I want do is sound like me and so far that has been working GREAT!
 Music is life and it is WORTH living!
 If you have a need for some bass in your life HIT ME UP!

 Las Vegas, NV USA